Darkness95/Kuroro_Srcs/Server_Source.md

 + Spam chat limit disconnected
 + Spam chat whisper limit disconnected
 + The required experience is no longer required to read a manual
++ Buff for all member of the party.
 + When you receive a lower buff than the one you currently own, it does not work.
 + Skills are blocked during an OX event ( command enable_block_skill_oxevent 1 for enable 0 for disable )
 + Close the private shop after it's sold out